dan-mirescu/SpeechRecognizer/README.md

 # How to use the application?
 Requirements: Google account and Google cloud project with billing enabled

 Before opening the application, you need to configure the Google Speech-To-Text service.
-This will be a one-time operation as your service credentials will be saved in the application’s folder.
+This will be a one-time operation as your service credentials will be saved in your user profile folder.

 - Go to https://cloud.google.com/speech-to-text/docs/before-you-begin and follow the steps until “Set your authentication environment variable”.
 At this point you should have a JSON file containing the necessary service credentials.
-- Place the JSON file in the SpeechRecognizer application folder, with the `google-application-credentials.json` filename.
+- Open the application and browse to the JSON file or drag and drop it on top of the window.
+Then, click on "Use provided file".

-After you have saved your service credentials you can open the application.
+After you have set up your service credentials you can open the application.
 When the application opens, a red “microphone” button is displayed on top of all the windows.

 ![SpeechRecognizer button](https://raw.githubusercontent.com/dan-mirescu/Static/main/SpeechRecognizer/SpeechRecognizer_button.png)